-IGI’s Hospitality Innovation Lab launched in 2016, created on the premise that the global hospitality industry could be disrupted with innovations driven by a new generation.
+IGI’s Hospitality & Esports Innovation Lab class launched in 2016, created on the premise that the global hospitality industry could be disrupted with innovations driven by a new generation.
 A new generation, with a different perspective on gaming, technology, design, experience, and application, that can redefine the hospitality experience.

-The lab is a project-oriented, action lab that guides students from an array of disciplines through the innovation process.
+This class is a project-oriented, action lab that guides students from an array of disciplines through the innovation process.
 The lab’s environment is one of the unique learning environments on campus which combines the development of disruptive innovation with guidance from subject matter experts in esports, robotics, artificial intelligence, experience design, virtual reality, augmented reality, blockchain, and the Internet of Things.
-Past students have created extraordinary and viable concepts some of which received patent applications and potential for commercialization.

 The program is led by hospitality innovator, Professor Robert Rippee.
 Rippee brings more than 25 years of innovation experience in hospitality along with a robust network of advisors and mentors across venture capital, big tech, big hospitality, and gaming.
 Guest speakers include experts from a range of hospitality brands and roles to speakers on innovation from successful startups.